JuodaanViinaa/Laboratorio/README.md

 All of the work is performed by a single [object](https://www.geeksforgeeks.org/python-object/) of class `Analyzer` which contains [methods](https://www.w3schools.com/python/gloss_python_object_methods.asp) to convert MedPC files to .xlsx and then extract and summarize the relevant data.
 The `Analyzer` object requires several arguments to be initialized.
 These arguments are:

 1. `fileName`, the name of the summary file.
 The file is created automatically if it does not exist yet.
 There is no need to manually create it.
 2. `temporaryDirectory`, a [string](https://www.geeksforgeeks.org/python-strings/) indicating the directory in which raw MedPC files are stored before the analysis.
-All back slashes `"\"`, if any, must be replaced by forward slashes `"/"`, and the last character of the _string_ must be a forward slash. e.g.: `"C:/Users/Admin/Desktop/Path/To/Your/Directory/"`
+All back slashes `"\"`, if any, must be replaced with forward slashes `"/"`, and the last character of the _string_ must be a forward slash. e.g.: `"C:/Users/Admin/Desktop/Path/To/Your/Directory/"`
 3. `permanentDirectory`, the directory to which raw MedPC files will be moved after analysis.
 Must follow the same rules as the temporary directory.
 4. `convertedDirectory`, the directory in which individual .xlsx files and the summary file will be stored after the analysis.
 Must follow the same rules as the temporary directory.
 5. `subjectList`, a [list](https://www.w3schools.com/python/python_lists.asp) of _strings_ with the names of all subjects.